wiking-at/Zeus-Addon-A3Wasteland/README.md

 Limitations and Bugs:
-- The usage of the addon may impact your server performance/network traffic as the BIS curator module introduces additional network traffic
+- The usage of the addon may impact your server performance/network traffic as the BIS curator module introduces additional network traffic.
+Although - on our server there was no measurable performance impact.

 - The player and admin-menu's are not working 100%.
 I just enabled this functionality to be able to change the view distance and do basic admin tasks.
 As an example - if you drop money as Zeus it is dropped on the position of your curator logic and not at the unit you are controlling.
+This limitations will not be fixed by me as the functionality is sufficent for my needs.